rizkyzhang/code-journal/webpack/problems/problem-2.md

-# React onClick not working in any of my browsers
+Problem: React onClick not working in any of my browsers

 Causes: HtmlWebpackPlugin, HtmlWebpack Plugin is adding additional script tags of bundle in head tag of index.html.
 So if you already define a script tag in index.html, HtmlWebpackPlugin will replace it with bundled script tags when webpack runs.